Off-the-beaten-path 8 Day Summer Vacation Package | Iceland’s South Coast, Westfjords & Highlands

 Sit back and relax as you are driven the short ride to your accommodation in the capital.
 As you watch from the coach window, you'll be staggered by the sheer wealth of natural beauty found on the Reykjanes Peninsula, a region of cragged volcanic fields and ancient mountainscapes.

 There, you will quickly rediscover the glittering cave found behind the cascade.
-This makes Seljalandsfoss something of a rare example when it comes down to Icelandic waterfalls and is one of the major reasons as to why it is a favourite among landscape photographers.
+This makes Seljalandsfoss a rare sight and is one of the major reasons it is a favorite among landscape photographers.

-Skógafoss waterfall, only a short distance of way, is much wider than Seljalandsfoss and can be viewed from both the bottom—visitors can get right up to where the water hits the rocks—and from an observation deck above.
-Photographers will find the large amount of spray ejected by Skógafoss causes rainbows to form in their frame, only proving what a paradise this area is.
+Skógafoss waterfall, only a short distance away, is much wider than Seljalandsfoss and can be viewed from both the bottom—visitors can get right up to where the water hits the rocks—and from an observation deck above.
+The large amount of spray ejected by Skógafoss causes rainbows to form in their frame.

-Next up on the day’s itinerary is the possibility of glacier hiking, one of the most authentically Icelandic experiences open to guests here.
-If you opt for the activity, you will first meet your friendly and experienced guide who will proceed to give a safety briefing and lesson on how to hike the glaciers, as well as provide you with all of the equipment necessary to keep you safe.
-This includes a helmet, crampons and ice poles if required.
+Next up on the day's itinerary is the possibility of glacier hiking, one of the most authentically Icelandic experiences open to guests here.
+If you opt for the activity, you will first meet your friendly and experienced guide, who will give a safety briefing and lesson on how to hike the glaciers and provide you with all of the equipment necessary to keep you safe.
+This includes a helmet, crampons, and ice poles if required.